odoo/documentation/content/administration/upgrade.rst

 #.
 Request an upgraded test database (see :ref:`obtaining an upgraded test database
    <upgrade/request-test-database>`).

 #.
+(If applicable) : upgrade the source code of your custom module to be compatible with the new
+   version of Odoo (see :ref:`upgrading custom modules <upgrade/upgrade_modules>`).

+#.
 Thoroughly test the upgraded database (see :ref:`testing the new version of the database
    <upgrade/test_your_db>`).

 #.
 Report any issue encountered during the testing to Odoo via the `support page
    <https://odoo.com/help?stage=migration>`__.

-#.
-(If applicable) : upgrade the source code of your custom module to be compatible with the new
-   version of Odoo.

 #.
 Once all issues are resolved and you are confident that the upgraded database can be used as
    your main database without any issues, plan the upgrade of your production database.